Song-Fang/SCI2140-Information-Retrieval/README.md

 # SCI2140-Information Retrieval and Storage1
-# Please don't copy my codes, you can check it just for reference
+## Please don't copy my codes, you can check it only for reference or leading to very serious results
-# Or the professor would be very angry and leading to bad results
 ## Assignment 1
 ## Pre-procssing web and text content
 ## tokenization & normalization & Filtering stop words
 ## Environment:
 JDK 1.8
 Eclipse java
 Create directory:data/input in the root directory (Already done)